 Interest.
-Interest on the Notes is expected to be treated as original issue discount ("OID") for U.S. federal income tax purposes.
-In general, the excess of the stated redemption price at maturity of a Note over its issue price will constitute OID for U.S. federal income tax purposes.
-The stated redemption price at maturity of a Note is the sum of all scheduled amounts payable on the Note other than qualified stated interest.
-The issue price of a Note generally is the first offering price to the public at which a substantial amount of the Notes are sold.
-The term qualified stated interest generally means stated interest that is unconditionally payable in cash or property (other than debt instruments of the County), or that is constructively received, at least annually at a single fixed rate or, under certain conditions, a variable rate.
-U.S. Holders of Notes will be required to include OID in income for U.S. federal income tax purposes as it accrues, in accordance with a constant yield method based on a compounding of interest (which may be before the receipt of cash payments attributable to such income).
+Interest on the Taxable Notes generally will be taxable to a U.S. Holder as ordinary interest income at the time such amounts are accrued or received, in accordance with the U.S. Holder's method of accounting for U.S. federal income tax purposes.

+To the extent that the issue price of any maturity of the Taxable Notes is less than the amount to be paid at maturity of such Taxable Notes (excluding amounts stated to be interest and payable at least annually over the term of such Taxable Notes), the difference may constitute original issue discount ("OID").
+U.S. Holders of Taxable Notes will be required to include OID in income for U.S. federal income tax purposes as it accrues, in accordance with a constant yield method based on a compounding of interest (which may be before the receipt of cash payments attributable to such income).
 Under this method, U.S. Holders generally will be required to include in income increasingly greater amounts of OID in successive accrual periods.